tylercrompton/streams/README.rst

    >>> ints
    SinglyLinkedStream(1, <function <lambda> at 0x10317cc80>, does_memoize=True)

-But creating an infinite stream of ones or natural numbers could easily be done with builtin functions or standard library functions or even with generators.
+Notice that we have been defining our streams with implicit recursion_.
+This is common when working with streams as it makes code quite concise and allows for powerful techniques.
+When we create a function_ in Python, a closure_ is created, which contains that function and the defining environment.
+This allows us to reference `free variables`_ (including ones that had not been defined at the time that the function was created) inside the function body from any enclosing scope.

+But creating an infinite stream of ones or natural numbers could easily be done with built-in functions, standard library functions, or generators.
 So let's get into the more interesting stuff.

 Now, let's calculate π.
 We'll do this via the `Leibniz series`_.
 The most straightforward way to do this is to create a stream for the numerators and a